IEC 60904-9:2020 Standard for Solar Simulators

 A LOWER SPECTRAL DEVIATION IS BETTER, because it means that the total error is low.

-Analysis of Existing Solar Simulators using Spectral Coverage & Spectral Deviation
+Comparing Solar Simulators using Spectral Coverage & Spectral Deviation

 The hypothetical LED solar simulator was an extreme example of how the standards can, in our opinion, be misused when reproducing sunlight.
 A more realistic assessment is to consider existing solar simulators on the market and report on their spectral coverage and spectral deviation.